University of Texas School of Public Health Policies and Procedures

 Credit Hours Definition and Excess Credit Hour Policy

-The standard definition of a semester credit hour is one hour of class time per week in the semester.
-As a general rule, classes held three hours a week for one semester are three semester-hour courses.
-To avoid being charged non-resident tuition, resident students must know the number of credit hours required for their degree and avoid taking more than the maximum hours above the program requirement.
 Students, including those charged non-resident tuition for exceeding the maximum hours above the program requirement, can appeal decisions that place them under penalty of non-Texas resident tuition rates after reviewing their coursework.
-To file such an appeal, students must send a letter or an email to the University Registrar.
+To file such an appeal, students must write to the Registrar; a paper letter or email is sufficient.

 Examination Policy

 Examinations must be taken on the date and time scheduled by the instructor.
 Should extenuating circumstances prevent the student from taking the examination as prescribed by the instructor, the course instructor must grant prior approval to postpone the examination.
-If a student misses an examination without prior approval by the instructor, a grade of F will be recorded for that examination.
+If a student misses an examination without prior approval by the instructor, a grade of F will be recorded for the examination.

 Readmission Policy

-Students enrolled previously in graduate public health courses at UTSPHSA must complete an Application for Readmission.
-Transcripts from any colleges or universities attended since the previous enrollment at UTSPHSA must be submitted.
-Re-applicants may be requested to provide recent professional references, or a written statement related to their reason for seeking readmission.
-Students not registered for two consecutive terms, including summers, must apply for readmission.
+Those not registered for two consecutive terms, including summers, must apply for readmission.
 Those who have received and were previously granted official permission for leave of absence are excluded from the readmission process unless they do not return from a leave of absence within the three consecutive term limits.
-In such cases, students will be withdrawn from UTSPHSA and must apply for readmission.
-Readmission applicants are subject to all requirements, procedures, and acceptance criteria outlined in this catalog.
+In such cases, students will be withdrawn from UT SPHSA and must apply for readmission.

 Academic Misconduct Review Process